mastodon/documentation/Running-Mastodon/Docker-Guide.md

 Review the settings in `docker-compose.yml`.
 Note that it is **not default** to store the postgresql database and redis databases in a persistent storage location.
 If you plan on running your instance in production, you **must** uncomment the [`volumes` directive](https://github.com/tootsuite/mastodon/blob/972f6bc861affd9bc40181492833108f905a04b6/docker-compose.yml#L7-L16) in `docker-compose.yml`.

+And if you want to use the official build on DockerHub instead of building by yourself, comment each `build: .` and add tag like `:v1.4.3` after `image: gargron/mastodon` in section `web`, `streaming` and `sidekiq` in `docker-compose.yml`.

 Then, you need to fill in the `.env.production` file:

     cp .env.production.sample .env.production